Skip to content

 Book Features:

-• Employs an interdisciplinary approach to teaching race, drawing on cinema and forms of popular media that most students know.
+• An interdisciplinary approach to teaching race that draws on cinema and forms of popular media that most students know.

 • Guidance for honing media literacy skills with middle, high school, and undergraduate college students.